reco92/scraperbnb/readme.md

 1. Create an virtual enviroment for python 3.6+ activate it and run `pip install -r requirements.txt`
-2. Require to install a proxy server to catch this requests, Install Browsemob Proxy from here https://bmp.lightbody.net/ and create and env variable called `BROWSERMOB_PATH` with the binary path for the downloaded Proxy `..\browsermob-proxy\bin\browsermob-proxy`
+2. Require to install a proxy server to catch this requests, Install Browsemob Proxy from here https://bmp.lightbody.net/ and create and env variable called `BROWSERMOB_PATH` with the binary path for the downloaded Proxy
-3. Download a chromedriver for Selenium and create a env path variable for this
+3. Download a chromedriver for Selenium and create a env path variable, check `https://googlechromelabs.github.io/chrome-for-testing/#stable` for compatibility drivers.

 ## Running the scraper